 Drug Overdose Symptoms

 A number of symptoms will be evident after someone has taken too much of a substance.
+These can vary depending on the substance taken but there are some effects common to most drugs.
 They include the following:

 - Problems with pulse rate, respiration, or blood pressure